What to do when your garden is overflowing with fresh herbs? Dry some.

-You might be surprised how warm it is in there - maybe warm enough to dry your herbs without cranking up the heat!
+You might be surprised to find that it's warm enough in there to dry your herbs without ever cranking up the heat!

 The scientific explanation involves the difference in evaporation rates of a plant's water content and its volatile oils (the good stuff!).
 Borrrrrrrring, I know.
 So I'll spare you the science mumbo jumbo. ;-)

-Let's move right on to the "how to" ...
+Moving right along to the "how to" ...